gabidavila/gabriela.io/source/_posts/2014-10-03-the-day-i-called-my-ide-a-he.md

 ### The ‘he’ part

-I was talking to [Kayla Daniels](http://www.twitter.com/kayladnls) about this situation, and I said to her:
+So when I rant about this situation to Kayla, I said to her:

 > (…) the size is not the problem, because _he_ scans the whole file (…)